tireddy2/pqc_uta/draft-ietf-uta-pqc-app.md

 # Security Considerations

-The security considerations outlined in {{?I-D.ietf-pquip-pqc-engineers}} must be carefully evaluated and taken into account.
+The security considerations outlined in {{?RFC9958}} must be carefully evaluated and taken into account.

 Post-quantum algorithms selected for standardization are relatively new, and their implementations are still in the early stages of maturity.
 This makes them more susceptible to implementation bugs compared to the well-established and extensively tested cryptographic